 Due on your first day:

-- W-4 - send original to DES Payroll
+- W-4 - send a copy to DES Payroll

 - I-9 Form (I-9 Instructions) - keep at agency